gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/uzbl.md

 ### Caching

 Due to its lightweight nature, uzbl does NOT contain caching functionality.
-You can install [Squid](Squid "Squid"){.wikilink} to speed up page loading.
+You can install [Squid](Squid "wikilink") to speed up page loading.

 ## Troubleshooting